Common Bra Fit Issues — and How to Solve Them

 Contrary to popular belief, your bra straps should not be doing all of the heavy lifting — your bra brand should be doing most of the work.
 If your straps are digging into your shoulders, chances are your band is too big or has stretched out over time.
 If this is happening to you, consider buying one band size smaller - that might do the trick.
 (Remember: if you buy a smaller band size than usual, you need to go up one size in your cup.
 Example, if you’re currently a 36C, your tighter band would be 34D.
 View our Size Chart to learn more!)

-Lastly, if you’re a D cup or bigger, we suggest buying a style of bra with narrower straps, like our 24/7™ Full Coverage Bra, so that the straps are centered on your shoulders and the weight of your breasts is evenly distributed.
+Lastly, if you’re a D cup or bigger, we suggest buying a style of bra with narrower straps, like our 24/7™ Perfect Coverage Bra, so that the straps are centered on your shoulders and the weight of your breasts is evenly distributed.

 What about gaping cups?

-This is a common issue for women with East West, Asymmetric, Bell Shape or Slender breast shapes (check out our Breast Shape Dictionary to identify your breast shape).
+This is a common issue for women with East West, Asymmetric, Bell Shape, or Slender breast shapes (check out our Breast Shape Dictionary to identify your breast shape).
 Typically, these women’s breasts rest at the bottom of their cups, leaving room at the top for cup gaping.

-If your cups fit well but there’s still room at the top for gaping, consider a Plunge or Push-Up style to push your breasts upwards.
+If your cups fit well but there’s still room at the top for gaping, consider a Plunge or a Push-Up style to push your breasts upwards.
 These cups tend to be cut a little smaller to reduce gaping in the first place.